 There are a number of budget accommodation along Braga Street.
-The rate is as cheap as IDR 232k per night at Chez Bon Hostel.
+The rate is as cheap as Rp232.000 per night at Chez Bon Hostel.
 Every few meters, there is a park bench for resting.
 Parking is located on the roadside.

 How To Get To Braga Street

-Braga street is still in the vicinity of Asia Afrika area, which is considered point zero of Bandung.
+Braga Street is still in the vicinity of the Asia Afrika area, which is considered point zero of Bandung.
 It’s a 5-minutes walk from Alun Alun Bandung through Asia Afrika Street.
 From Bandung Railway Station, tourists will only need to walk for about 10 minutes.

 If using public transport, hop into a public van heading toward Stasiun Bandung (line DAGO – ST. HALL, line SADANG SERANG – ST. HALL).
 Braga Street is 30 minutes drive from Bandung’s Husein Sastranegara Airport.
 From the airport, opt for a taxi instead, since it’s far more convenient.